malware-dev/MDK-Debug/README.md

   * Make sure SE has completely started, then - in Visual Studio - press the `Debug` menu, `Attach to Process`, and select Space Engineers in the process list.
   * In Space Engineers, Create or load a world where you have a programmable block you wish to test in
   * Open the programmable block in question, select "MDK-SE: Bind DLL"
   * Select the `.exe` file generated for your MDK project.
-You'll find it in the `bin\debug` folder of your MDK project
+You'll find it in the `bin` folder of your MDK project
     * The program will be immediately loaded and started, so you might want to have placed breakpoints already.